sylviajebet/africastalking-devStarterKit/AT-AccountSetup/README.md

 ![Africa's Talking Account Dashboard](/AT-AccountSetup/AT-FolderImages/AT-VerifyEmail.png)

-On the page, there is a prompt to check your email for a verification email.
-(This is the point where you switch to your email and verufy your account.
+On the page, there is a prompt to check your email for a __*verification email*__.
+(This is the point where you switch to your email and verify your account.
 Don't worry, no rush, I'll wait :relieved:).
+---
 Verified?
 Awesome! :grin: Time to proceed now...

 6. On successful verification, your dashboard unlocks a new feature that enables you to create a __*team*__.
 (This is the starting point for consuming our APIs when creating applications.)
 Click on the *New Team* button on the account button as shown in the image below: